Development of Nanopositioning Stage and Electronics for High-Resolution Microscopy Applications

 Project Description

-The research group or Prof. Jäck takes a leading role in the development of new microscopy techniques to study functional quantum materials.
-Currently, his group is preparing the launch of a new microscopy platform to go online in summer 2023 with the aim to implement a microwave based quantum sensing microscope (also see his proposal: https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.2.043031).
-In this context, his group has successfully developed and tested several nanopositioning stages (US and China patent pending).
-Prof. Jäck has also started a company, Quano Technologies (Quano-tech.com), with the goal to commercialize the proprietary nano positioning devices.
+The research group or Prof. Jäck takes a leading role in the development of new microscopy techniques and methods to study functional quantum materials.
+In this context, his group has successfully developed and tested several new nanopositioning stages that can be used to position specimens over millimetre to centimetre distances with nanometer accuracy (US and China patent pending).
+Prof. Jäck has also started a company, Quano Technologies (Quano-tech.com), with the goal to commercialize these nano positioning devices.

 To maximise the functionality of these stages, high performance drive electronics that combine an arbitrary waveform generator (AWG) with a high-voltage amplifier must also be developed.
 These units can accurately move the nanopositioning stage (using high-voltage waveforms) and read-out its position (using sensitive capacitance meters) with nanometer accuracy.
 We have already built a basic prototype controller as a proof of principle that successfully operated our nano positioning states.
 In the next step, our goal is to develop it into a rack-mountable controller that is based on a printed circuit board (PCB) and can be computer controlled through a digital interface.